 Decide Upon Rewards and Draw up a Rewards Chart

 We all shower our kids with gifts and often meet their non-essential needs.
 Why not give these very same gifts and treats as rewards for chores well done?
 This works very well for younger kids who may not prove to very malleable to helping out in the house.
-However, rewards and a rewards chart wherein rewards are earned by collecting points for completing chores are a very tantalizing prospect for your kids.
+However, rewards and a rewards chart wherein rewards are earned by collecting points for completing household chores are a very tantalizing prospect for your kids.
 Most primary schools use this approach.

 Ensure Some Variation